CurioWire

 Quick Summary

-• What: Australia's women's 4×200 m freestyle relay team was disqualified from the 2001 World Aquatics Championships after a swimmer prematurely jumped into the pool during their celebration.
+• What: Australia’s women’s 4×200 m freestyle relay at the 2001 World Aquatics Championships was disqualified after swimmers entered the pool to celebrate before the race had fully ended.

 Did You Know?